 The #LastSeen initiative focuses on pictures of Nazi deportations from the German Reich between 1938 and 1945.
-The photographs show the final moments in which deportees were excluded from German society – usually while bystanders looked on.
+The photographs show the final moments in which deportees were forcibly removed from German society – usually while bystanders looked on.

 The Nazis committed many crimes in full view of the public.
 Pictures of these crimes are very valuable as documentary evidence.
 They can play an important role in research and education, but many have not yet been analyzed or made publicly available.

 The #LastSeen initiative aims to change this.
 By working together, we hope to:

 - Find more pictures

 By asking volunteers to help us conduct an intensive search campaign in public and private archives, we want to find more unknown photographic material and add to the body of knowledge in this field.

 The pictures that have already been found will be systematically processed and evaluated by researchers.

 Parallel to the ongoing academic work, we will create a website in English and German to bring together all the pictures and the information that we find.
 We will also develop an interactive educational resource that analyzes particular images and offers a way to approach the history of Nazi deportations.